-This natural repellent spray has a peppermint scent so it won’t make your driveway stink.
-There are no harsh chemicals which makes it kind to wildlife.
+This natural repellent spray has a peppermint scent, so it won’t make your driveway stink.
+There are no harsh chemicals which make it kind to wildlife.
 Simply spray the areas you want cats to avoid.

 If you prefer to make your own cat repellent.
-Make up a spray bottle with the following ingredients:
+Here's one I love.

 Cats hate the strong smell of vinegar.
 Take a bottle of vinegar spray and spray it around your gravel.
-Vinegar is acidic so will have the added bonus of killing your weeds too.
+Vinegar is acidic, so you will have the added bonus of killing your weeds too.
 Don’t spray the vinegar on any vegetation you want to keep.